 School personnel must be prepared to deal with closures at any time, as they could occur at short notice and without warning depending on the state of the pandemic in a given region.
-Teaching and learning will not stop if a school is closed or part of the school is closed due to the pandemic.
+If a school is closed for operational reasons and students cannot physically attend school, learning will not be interrupted.

-- Teachers will create an environment that is conducive to learning in order to help students develop their skills and realize their life and career plans.
-Activities are meaningful and engaging and take into account the student's needs, interests, and aspirations. - Teachers will guide the student as they work independently and remain committed to learning (individual and group coaching and follow-up) and ensure that they maintain a real sense of belonging to their class and to their school. - Teachers will communicate often with the students and/or parents.
-They will provide regular updates on progress in the learning plan to students and parents.
+- Teacher are responsible to ensure that students are learning both at school and at a distance; - Teachers will create an environment that is conducive to learning in order to help students develop their skills and realize their life and career plans.
+Activities will be meaningful and engaging and take into account the student's needs, interests, and aspirations. - Teachers will guide the student as they work independently and remain committed to learning (individual and group coaching and follow-up).
+It is important for teachers to encourage and facilities a strong sense of belonging with their class and to their school. - Teachers will communicate often with students and/or parents.
+They will provide updates on student learning to both students and parents.